 During the reporting period, the Group has evaluated a number of environmental, social and operating items and assessed their importance to stakeholders and the Group through various channels.
 This assessment helps to ensure that the Group's business objectives and development direction satisfy with the stakeholders' expectations and requirements.
-The Group's and stakeholders' matters of concern are listed in the following materiality matrix:
+The matters of concern for both the Group and stakeholders are listed in the following materiality matrix: